srinathv1111/AES_HW_SW/README.md

 ⚡ Speedup: ~4.2× faster encryption and ~13.3× faster decryption compared to software-only execution.

 📡 AXI-Lite Interface for seamless FPGA–ARM communication.
+⚙️ Getting Started
+Prerequisites
+PYNQ-Z2 Board with SD card image

+Vivado & Vitis (2022.1+)

+PMOD OLED Display (optional for visualization)

+How to Run
+Clone this repo on your PYNQ board.

+Open the Jupyter Notebook interface (http://<board_ip>:9090)

+Run the provided notebook to:

+Send state matrix to FPGA

+Execute AES-128

+Display encrypted result on OLED

+Building the Hardware IP
+Open the Vivado project and synthesize the 4×4 systolic array.

+Export as AXI IP and integrate with the Zynq Processing System.

+Use Vitis to create the software application and program the FPGA.

+📊 Results Snapshot
+Operating Frequency: 200 MHz for FPGA IP

+ARM Frequency: 667 MHz

+Scalability: Extendable to AES-192 and AES-256 with no hardware changes

 ## 🎬 Watch the Demo